Raja-ML-22/cost-optimized-churn-ml-system/README.md

 | False Negative  | Losing a customer without intervention      |
 | False Positive  | Offering retention incentives unnecessarily |

-Since losing a customer is more expensive, this project optimizes the prediction threshold using **cost-based evaluation** instead of a fixed threshold.
+Since losing a customer is more expensive, this project optimizes the prediction threshold using **cost-based evaluation instead of a fixed threshold**.

 Example business cost: